drudge/SpotifyNowPlayingAgent/README.markdown

  Spotify Now Playing Agent
 ====================================

-This script utilizes Growl diagnostic messages to capture song change notifications and writes the new song metadata to a file in /tmp as well as setting iChat or Adium's status message if they are running.
+This script utilizes Growl diagnostic messages to capture song change notifications and writes the new song metadata to a file in /tmp/spotify.current for scripting purposes.
+The script will also set the iChat or Adium's status message if you are running one of them.

 Installation
 -------------

-1. Move com.spotify.NowPlayingAgent.plist to ~/Library/LaunchAgents
+1. Move com.spotify.NowPlayingAgent.plist to ~/Library/LaunchAgents/
-2. Copy SpotifyNowPlayingAgent to /usr/local/bin/
+2. Move SpotifyNowPlayingAgent to /usr/local/bin/
 3. Open Terminal.app
-4. Enter the following commands:

-        defaults write com.Growl.GrowlHelperApp GrowlLoggingEnabled -int 1
-        sudo killall GrowlHelperApp
+4. Enter the following commands: defaults write com.Growl.GrowlHelperApp GrowlLoggingEnabled -int 1 sudo killall GrowlHelperApp open ~/Library/PreferencePanes/Growl.prefPane/Contents/Resources/GrowlHelperApp.app
-        open ~/Library/PreferencePanes/Growl.prefPane/Contents/Resources/GrowlHelperApp.app